Animal Adventure Park Update: ‘Relaxed’ April Keeps Tail Up, Giving Birth Today?

 “April had us watching the monitors close last night.
 Her behavior was interesting last night, and is noted as continued this morning.
 She is very relaxed, tail has been raising on and off for periods of time.
 Wax caps are in place but we have noted a significant mammary change!
 Photo is comments section!
 We are getting there,’ read the Animal Adventure Park’s morning update on Facebook (in part).

 This morning, April the giraffe is hanging out at Animal Adventure Park doing her thing.
 She’s eating hay whilst looking into the camera, walking around her stall, and acting like things are totally normal.
-Little does she know, hundreds of thousands of people are watching her do just, waiting for her to get ready to birth her calf.
+Little does she know, hundreds of thousands of people are watching her do just that, waiting for her to get ready to birth her calf.

 Check April out in the live cam feed below!